Xay7/Weather-Forecast/README.md

 # 5 day weather forecast

-Responsive application that shows displays temperature, wind and humidity data with graphs for next 5 days from current hour
+Responsive application that shows displays temperature, wind and humidity data with graphs for next 5 days from current hour.
+You can view it online [here](https://weather-forecast-fe821.firebaseapp.com/).
 ## Installation